ksha-dev/expense_app/README.md

-# expense_app
+# Expense Tracking Application

-A new Flutter project.
+A new Flutter project to learn about styling, dynamic data management and other important stuffs.
+This is a part of learning from the course [Flutter and Dart - The Complete Guide[2023 Edition]](https://www.udemy.com/share/1013o43@PQE7_UV9T0oyHMSAkdbauqxIApqzDkTxICdmtHj9LpckGGHLuTeaGmldhqJbwTdcZA==/)

 ## Getting Started